mortonprod/altmakes-website/content/item/02-03-2021-amigurumi-t-rex.md

   Over the following years, little by little, and in between other projects, I sewed together the head, body, legs and one foot.
 For reasons I can't remember this is where the dinosaur stayed until Lockdown no.1 2020 and I made a promise with myself that I was to finish all part done projects before starting any new ones.
 Finally, after almost 3 full years the T-Rex was whole and ready to be gifted!
 I am pleased to say the T-Rex was well received and at an age where her love for dinosaurs was coming in to full swing (which was, of course, the plan all along!!)
 detail: >-
-  The only alterations to the pattern that I made was for the eyes.
+  The only alterations to the pattern I made was for the eyes.
 I didn't have any felt and I don't trust safety eyes for small children.
 Instead I crocheted each eye by following the below steps:

   1. With black yarn: Create a magic circle and SC 6.
 (6 stitches)